CZ-NIC/pyoidc/doc/howto/rp.rst

     userinfo = client.do_user_info_request(state=aresp["state"])

-Using the *state* the client library will find the appropriate access token and based on the token type choose the authentication method.
+Using the *state*, the client library will find the appropriate access token and based on the token type choose the authentication method.

 *userinfo* in an instance of OpenIDSchema or ErrorResponse.
 Given that you have